109 University Square

 The following is a list of the various types of institutional aid at Gannon.

 * Must enroll directly from high school.

-The Schuster Memorial Music Award was endowed by William Schuster to encourage musicians to continue their creation of music at the college level as they pursue a degree in one of over 70 majors offered at Gannon.
-This scholarship rewards up to 15 qualified students for their music ability with $1,000 awarded annually, with the total value of $4,000 earned over four years at Gannon.
+The Schuster Memorial Music Award was endowed by William Schuster to encourage musicians to continue their creation of music at the college level.
+This scholarship rewards up to 15 qualified students for their musical ability with $1,000 awarded annually, with a total value of $4,000 available over four years at Gannon.

 A prospective freshman, transfer, or adult student must:

-The Schuster family and Gannon University are proud to offer up to ten scholarships to qualified students who make the arts an integral part of their lives.
-Some students demonstrate a commitment to the arts actively by composing, performing or creating.
-William Schuster created an endowment for these scholarships in loving memory of his wife Frances, who was deeply committed to the Arts.
-Students who are awarded these scholarships receive $2,500 annually, with the total value of $10,000 earned over four years at Gannon.
+The Schuster family and Gannon University are proud to offer ten scholarships to qualified students who make written, performance or visual arts an integral part of their lives.
+William Schuster created an endowment for these scholarships in loving memory of his wife Frances, who was deeply committed to the arts.
+Students who are awarded these scholarships receive $2,500 annually, with a total value of $10,000 available over four years at Gannon.

 A prospective freshman or adult student must:

-Dr. James H. Delaney was a prominent Erie opthalmologist who bequeathed $2 million to help make medical school a reality for Gannon University graduates from Erie county (Pennsylvania).
+Dr. James H. Delaney was a prominent Erie ophthalmologist who bequeathed $2 million to help make medical school a reality for Gannon University graduates from Erie County Pennsylvania.

 The Delaney Medical Scholarship Fund, through Gannon, has awarded over $3 million.
-The average award presented for 2011-2012 academic year was $23,000, providing full tuition to medical school for five students.
-Individual scholarships ranged from $7,000 to $38,000.
+Individual scholarships ranged from $8,000 to $38,000.